pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/esc/get-started/_index.md

 This script executes a Python file that is meant to simulate an application that interacts with your endpoint.

-As seen above, the `ENDPOINT_URL`, `ENVIRONMENT`, and `API_KEY` values that you defined in your Environments file are referenced directly in the command as environment variables, without needing to explicitly set them locally and without needing to use the `esc env get` command to retrieve their values inline.
+As seen above, the `ENDPOINT_URL`, `ENVIRONMENT`, and `API_KEY` values that you defined in your environment file are referenced directly in the command as environment variables, without needing to explicitly set them locally and without needing to use the `esc env get` command to retrieve their values inline.

-Replace the value of `acme/app-env-dev` with the name of your Pulumi organization and desired Environment and save the file.
+Replace the value of `acme/app-env-dev` with the name of your Pulumi organization and desired environment and save the file.

 Then run the following commands to execute the script: